Version 1 – May 1 – 2019

 PLEASE FOLLOW The SIGNS ON THE GATES e.g. “LEAVE OPEN” OR “TO BE KEPT CLOSED”.

-Riders are to follow the highway code when crossing roads..
+Cyclists are to follow the highway code when joining or crossing roads..

 Marshals and Cut Off time